 The YWCA Central Alabama and the National Conference for Community and Justice (NCCJ) of Alabama will be sponsors hosting the Race Against Racism 5K as a part of The Ruben Studdard Celebration Weekend on November 18, 2012.
 The race will begin at 9 a.m. downtown at Linn Park in the heart of Birmingham and near the historical Civil Rights District.

-With over 600 participants in its first year, the race was intended to unite people of all races, demonstrate our community's commitment to eliminating racism and celebrate our diversity.
+With the 50th Anniversary of many of the events in the Civil Rights Movement approaching, the Race Against Racism is intended to unite people of all races, demonstrate our community’s commitment to eliminating racism and celebrate our diversity.